Jalyn48595/Data-Analysis-Samples/README.md

 # Data-Analysis-Samples
-Academic Projects for Python Data Analysis
+Academic Projects for Python Data Analysis:
+Each project's files are separated into their own branches